 Solicitor Kevin Vierboom made submissions to the Magistrate that this was his first appearance before any court, our client's previous good character and his contribution to the community.
 The Magistrate found our client guilty without recording a conviction and ordered that he enter a Conditional Release Order for 24 months.

 Our client was very relieved to retain an unblemished criminal record so that he could continue working with children.

 No Conviction CRO | Stalk/Intimidate | Gosford Local Court

-Our client had an argument with another driver in a shopping centre car park.
-The Police charged our client with stalk/intimidate intend fear physical etc harm (personal) T2.
+Our client argued with another driver in a shopping centre car park.
+The Police charged our client with stalk/intimidate intend fear, physical etc. harm (personal) T2.
 This offence carries a maximum penalty of 5 years imprisonment and/or $5,500.
 Solicitor Denise McCarthy made submissions to the Magistrate that our client was considered a responsible member of the community who attends diligently to her family and work commitments.
 Ms McCarthy also submitted that a criminal conviction would derail our client's future career plans.

 The Magistrate found our client guilty and ordered a 12-month Conditional Release Order without proceeding to conviction.
-Our client was immensely grateful at the outcome.
+Our client was immensely grateful for the outcome.